 - Hand warmers.
 Single-use hand warmers take up too much room.
 Use the ounces to get better gloves if you feel like you need them.
 For very cold climates, a rechargeable pocket warmer is a better idea.

-At the very least, you should include a field knife and multitool.
-These are vital and versatile.
+At the very least, you should include a full tang belt knife and a survival multitool and/or Swiss Army knife.
+These are vital and versatile and considered essential survival tools.
 Plan on getting a quality option, as well.
 A great multitool can make your life much easier.
 Keep both tools in a sheath and preferably in an easy-to-reach location.
 Your belt may be a place to consider.

 Get plenty of cordage, as well.
 Cordage has its category in the “5 C’s of Survival.”
 You can use cords for just about everything, which is very lightweight.
 Pack plenty.
 Carry at least 50 feet, but more is recommended.

-Just about any cordage works.
-Paracord is the most common option; you can split it into smaller strands.
+550 Paracord is the best choice; you can split it into smaller strands as well if needed.
 You can use smaller pieces as fishing lines, for instance.